Iron Deficiency Anemia (IDA)

 Apart from the iron cycle, approximately 1-2 mg iron is lost through sloughed mucosal cells, desquamation, menstruation and other causes of blood loss.
 Iron homeostasis is well-regulated to protect cells from iron-mediated oxidative stress.
 Unfortunately, there is no physiological pathway for iron excretion from the human body.
 Therefore, to avoid detrimental effects, iron homeostasis involves the interaction of different types of iron-binding proteins like iron storage protein, iron transport proteins and function proteins, so that iron is stored and transported in a safe state.

-In addition to these general anemia symptoms, IDA can also present with more specific signs.
-Glossitis, an inflammation of the tongue, can cause a smooth, red, and sore tongue.
+More specific iron deficiency signs include glossitis (an inflammation of the tongue) that can cause a smooth, red, and sore tongue.
 Angular cheilitis, characterized by cracks at the corners of the mouth, can be painful and persistent.
-Koilonychia, the development of spoon-shaped nails, is a rare but distinctive sign of IDA.
-Pica, an unusual craving for non-food items such as ice, dirt, or paper, can be observed in some individuals with IDA.
+Koilonychia, the development of spoon-shaped nails, is a rare but distinctive sign of iron deficiency anemia (IDA).
+Pica, an unusual craving for non-food items such as ice, dirt, or paper, can be observed in some individuals with iron deficiency anemia (IDA).

 Specific signs of IDA: Angular cheilitis on the left and koilonychia on the left.